 Protein type: EC 188.8.131.52; Protein kinase, CAMK; Kinase, protein; Protein kinase, Ser/Thr (non-receptor); CAMK group; CAMK2 family

-Cellular Component: nucleoplasm; sarcoplasmic reticulum membrane; T-tubule; plasma membrane; neuromuscular junction; cytosol; calcium- and calmodulin-dependent protein kinase complex
+Cellular Component: nucleoplasm; sarcoplasmic reticulum membrane; membrane; perinuclear region of cytoplasm; cytoplasm; plasma membrane; nucleus; cytosol; sarcolemma

-Molecular Function: calmodulin binding; calmodulin-dependent protein kinase activity; ATP binding
+Molecular Function: calmodulin binding; sodium channel inhibitor activity; protein serine/threonine kinase activity; protein binding; protein homodimerization activity; calmodulin-dependent protein kinase activity; titin binding; nitric-oxide synthase binding; ATP binding

 Biological Process: protein amino acid autophosphorylation; cytokine and chemokine mediated signaling pathway; positive regulation of smooth muscle cell proliferation; peptidyl-threonine phosphorylation; positive regulation of smooth muscle cell migration; protein amino acid phosphorylation; cellular potassium ion homeostasis; protein oligomerization; regulation of heart contraction; regulation of transcription from RNA polymerase II promoter; synaptic transmission; positive regulation of Rac protein signal transduction; peptidyl-serine phosphorylation; endoplasmic reticulum calcium ion homeostasis; regulation of G2/M transition of mitotic cell cycle; response to hypoxia; regulation of cell growth; regulation of the force of heart contraction